-- (190) Temporary Sign: Includes, but is not limited to, any exterior sign, banner, pennant, valance or advertising display which is: - (a) Constructed of cardboard, paper, cloth, canvas, fabric, plywood, lightweight plastic or other lightweight material, with or without frame; and - (b) Designed for short-term use, or to be moved about from place to place, or not permanently affixed to a fixed, nonmoveable, nonportable, supporting structure.
+- (193) Temporary Sign: Includes, but is not limited to, any exterior sign, banner, pennant, valance or advertising display which is: - (a) Constructed of cardboard, paper, cloth, canvas, fabric, plywood, lightweight plastic or other lightweight material, with or without frame; and - (b) Designed for short-term use, or to be moved about from place to place, or not permanently affixed to a fixed, nonmoveable, nonportable, supporting structure.
 "Temporary Signs" shall include signs placed in the open bed of a vehicle, or printed, affixed, lettered, placed upon or attached to a vehicle; but, however, - (c) Temporary signs shall not include signs printed, painted upon or attached to motor vehicles used primarily for the delivery of products, passengers, or services, or for business purposes other than as a sign.
-(As amended by 0-82-170.) - (191) Third Party Sign: A sign relating to products or services not on the same marquee.
-(As amended by 0-82-170.) - (192) Time and/or Temperature Devices: Signs consisting of devices which provide time or temperature information. - (193) Trailer: Any wheeled vehicle, without motive power, that is designed to be drawn by a motor vehicle and to carry its cargo load wholly upon its own structure and which is generally and commonly used to carry and transport property over the public highways.
-(As amended by Ordinance 0-89-32, effective date 10/16/89.) - (194) Transition Zone: That area, within the District, between Simms Street and Carr Street, which contains characteristics of both the urban and suburban zone. - (195) Travel Trailer: A portable structure, mounted on wheels and designed to be towed by a motor vehicle and which is of a length equal to or less than thirty-five (35) feet and containing cooking or sleeping facilities to provide temporary living quarters for recreational camping or travel use.
-Such structures may be constructed with rigid sides or may have collapsible side walls of fabric, plastic or other pliable material. - (196) Truck Tractor: Any motor vehicle that is generally and commonly designed and used to draw a semi-trailer and its cargo load over the public highways.
-(As amended by Ordinance 0-89-32, effective date 10/16/89.) - (197) Travel Trailer Campground: Land or property utilized for or intended for use of renting temporary occupancy space to transient users of travel trailers, mounted camper units, motor homes, and tents.
+(As amended by 0-82-170.) - (194) Third Party Sign: A sign relating to products or services not on the same marquee.
+(As amended by 0-82-170.) - (195) Time and/or Temperature Devices: Signs consisting of devices which provide time or temperature information. - (196) Trailer: Any wheeled vehicle, without motive power, that is designed to be drawn by a motor vehicle and to carry its cargo load wholly upon its own structure and which is generally and commonly used to carry and transport property over the public highways.
+(As amended by Ordinance 0-89-32, effective date 10/16/89.) - (197) Transition Zone: That area, within the District, between Simms Street and Carr Street, which contains characteristics of both theurban and suburban zone. - (198) Travel Trailer: A portable structure, mounted on wheels and designed to be towed by a motor vehicle and which is of a length equal to or less than thirty-five (35) feet and containing cooking or sleeping facilities to provide temporary living quarters for recreational camping or travel use.
+Such structures may be constructed with rigid sides or may have collapsible side walls of fabric, plastic or other pliable material. - (199) Travel Trailer Campground: Land or property utilized for or intended for use of renting temporary occupancy space to transient users of travel trailers, mounted camper units, motor homes, and tents. - (200) Truck Tractor: Any motor vehicle that is generally and commonly designed and used to draw a semi-trailer and its cargo load over the public highways.
+(As amended by Ordinance 0-89-32, effective date 10/16/89.)